MichalLytek/type-graphql/docs/generic-types.md

 title: Generic types
 ---

-[Types inheritance](inheritance.md) is a great way to reduce the code duplication by extracting common fields to the base class.
+[Types inheritance](inheritance.md) is a great way to reduce code duplication by extracting common fields to the base class.
 But in some cases, the strict set of fields is not enough because we might need to declare the types of some fields in a more flexible way, like a type parameter (e.g. `items: T[]` in case of a pagination).

-Hence TypeGraphQL has also support for describing generic GraphQL types.
+Hence TypeGraphQL also has support for describing generic GraphQL types.

 ## How to?

-Unfortunately, the limited reflection capabilities of TypeScript doesn't allow for combining decorator with the standard generic classes.
-To achieve a behavior like the generic types, we will use the same class-creator pattern like the one described in [resolvers inheritance](inheritance.md) docs.
+Unfortunately, the limited reflection capabilities of TypeScript doesn't allow for combining decorators with standard generic classes.
+To achieve behavior like that of generic types, we will use the same class-creator pattern like the one described in [resolvers inheritance](inheritance.md) docs.

 So we will start by defining a `PaginatedResponse` function that creates and returns a `PaginatedResponseClass`: